aerospike/aerospike-client-python/doc/predexp.rst

     :param bin_name: :class:`str` The name of the iteration variable
     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

+    The list iteration expression pops two children off the expression stack.
+The left child (pushed earlier) must contain a logical subexpression containing one or more matching iteration variable expressions.
+The right child (pushed later) must specify a list bin.
+The list iteration traverses the list and repeatedly evaluates the subexpression substituting each list element's value into the matching iteration variable.
+    The result of the iteration expression is a logical OR of all of the individual element evaluations.

+    If the list bin contains zero elements :meth:`list_iterate_or` will evaluate to false.

     For example, the following sequence of predicate expressions selects records where the list in bin "names" contains an entry equal to "Alice"